1. PERFORMANCE OF THE SERVICES

 For the purpose of this Contract:

-means the Engagement Letter or confirmation letter to which these Terms of Business are referred.
+Client Services Agreement means the Client Services Agreement or confirmation letter to which these Terms of Business are referred.

-means any written or verbal proposal for the provision of the Services, other than the Engagement Letter.
+Proposal means any written or verbal proposal for the provision of the Services, other than the Client Services Agreement.

-conveys that the person is a senior member within their respective division and is among the group of persons who hold an equity interest (shareholder) in its parent entity, Findex Group Limited.
-The only professional service offering which is conducted by a partnership is the Crowe Australasia external audit division.
+The title “Partner” conveys that the person is a senior member within their respective division and is among the group of persons who hold an equity interest (shareholder) in its parent entity, Findex Group Limited.
+The only professional service offering which is conducted by a partnership is external audit, conducted via the Crowe Australasia external audit division and Unison SMSF Audit.
 All other professional services offered by Findex Group Limited are conducted by a privately owned organisation and/or its subsidiaries.